-wellbore casing and EM additives could supply continuous electrical power to embedded nanosensors.

-Dr. Mohsen Ahmadian • David Chapman

-mohsen.ahmadian@beg.utexas.edu, (U.S.) 512-471-2999 • david.chapman@beg.utexas.edu, (U.S.) 512-475-9563 www.beg.utexas.edu/aec

-Applied Geodynamics Laboratory Salt Tectonics
+Simulations indicate that a combination of steel wellbore casing and electromagnetic (EM) additives could supply continuous electrical power to embedded nanosensors.
+Contact Dr. Mohsen Ahmadian • David Chapman mohsen.ahmadian@beg.utexas.edu, (U.S.) 512-471-2999 • david.chapman@beg.utexas.edu, (U.S.) 512-475-9563 www.beg.utexas.edu/aec Applied Geodynamics Laboratory Salt Tectonics Mission Pure and applied research in salt tectonics has been a strong component of the Bureau's research program since the late 1970's.
 At the heart of this research is the Applied Geodynamics Laboratory (AGL), an industry-funded consortium dedicated to producing innovative concepts in salt tectonics.
-Research comprises a mix of physical and mathematical modeling, seismic- and field-based mapping, and structural stratigraphic analysis of some of the world's most spectacular salt basins-including those of the Gulf of Mexico, West Africa, Brazil, the Mediterranean, and the Canadian High Arctic.
+Research comprises a mix of physical and mathematical modeling; seismic- and field-based mapping; and structural-stratigraphic analysis of some of the world's most spectacular salt basins-including those of the Gulf of Mexico, West Africa, Brazil, the Mediterranean, and the Canadian High Arctic.
 In 2017, AGL added a new research effort in shale tectonics.
 This work builds on our existing expertise in salt tectonics, as well as our experience in soil mechanics.
-Research features an integration between seismic interpretation and modeling, finite-element modeling, and subaqueous physical modeling.
-We are initiating case studies using high-quality 3D seismic data in the Gulf of Mexico and eastern Mediterranean to learn more about the geometry and evolution of shale structures.

-Concepts and terminology pioneered by the AGL over the past quarter century have profoundly influenced salt tectonics and are now widely disseminated throughout the oil industry.
+Research features an integration between seismic interpretation and modeling, finite-element modeling, and subaqueous-physical modeling.
+We are initiating case studies using high-quality 3D seismic data in the Gulf of Mexico and Niger Delta to learn more about the geometry and evolution of shale structures.
+Research Thrusts Concepts and terminology pioneered by the AGL over the past quarter century have profoundly influenced salt tectonics and are now widely disseminated throughout the oil industry.
 The AGL strives to effectively communicate these results via a variety of media, including Salt Tectonics: Principles and Practice, the leading textbook on the subject in the world.

-The primary goals of the AGL are to develop a conceptual framework for the full range of salt tectonics and shale tectonics; to analyze connections among physical models, mathematical models, seismic data sets, and field examples from all over the world; and to disseminate complex technical information to a constantly shifting spectrum of industrial and academic supporters.
+Research Challenges The primary goals of the AGL are to develop a conceptual framework for the full range of salt tectonics and shale tectonics; to analyze connections among physical models, mathematical models, seismic datasets, and field examples from all over the world; and to disseminate complex technical information to a constantly shifting spectrum of industrial and academic supporters.
 Areas of focus for salt tectonics include salt welds; salt canopies; reactive, falling, and squeezed diapirs; mechanics of salt-sheet advance; the origins and evolution of minibasins; internal salt structures; and salt sutures.
 Areas of focus for shale tectonics include mechanical models for mobile shales, mobile-shale piercement mechanisms, and variables affecting the seismic expression of shale diapirs.

-Applied Geodynamics Laboratory Salt Tectonics

-The 29 supporting companies of the AGL include a wide range of industry partners from around the world.
+Applied Geodynamics Laboratary Salt Tectonics Membership The 29 supporting companies of the AGL include a wide range of industry partners from around the world.